banerjs/banerjs.github.io/README.md

 - Fix the DNS records for the site
 - Create YAML files for the different sections of the resume, and fill them out
-- Create a travis build for building the bibtex
 - Make more extensible YAML for description fields

 # Nice to Haves